theJeremyMoss/tjm-web-template/README.md

 # Personal Website
 My minimal website.

-Created with Bootstrap v5, animate.css and tsParticles.
+Created with Tailwind CSS, tsParticles, and 🤖.

 # Check it
 ![](screenshot.png)